WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_21.md

 And every day he was teaching in the temple, but at night he went out and lodged on the mount called Olivet.

 ###### 38
-And early in the morning all the people came to him in the temple to hear him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And early in the morning all the people came to him in the temple to hear him.

 ***